unional/typescript-blackbook/README.md

 This guideline focus on how to write effective TypeScript with the minimal effort.
 It touches on coding style, linting, to recommendation on writing good typings and writing TypeScript code.

+## Watch this repo

+I'll periodically update this repo.
+To get notified, click the watch button.

 ## Design Principles

 - Get the best out of TypeScript